Welcome to Pocket Pause!

 Pocket Pause the website is also the hub of my business, Fiber Friends and of Birdsong Farm plus some great resources for gardeners, farmers and recipes for cooks local and across the globe.
 Check back often for up to date info and available products!

-I’m always happy to offer my advice, but I’ll never take myself too seriously.
+Miranda: “I’m always happy to offer my advice, but I’ll never take myself too seriously!”

 By trade and passion, I am a children’s book illustrator, felter and fine artist.
-By passion and frugality, I am an avid gardener and wannabe farmer.
+By passion and frugality, I am an avid gardener and newbie farmer.
 I started blogging “An Austin Homestead” when i kept an urban homestead in Austin, TX with vegetable and herb gardens in my front yard, and a compost heap and some friendly chickens in the backyard.
-I’m now living with my husband and the namesake of this new blog: Pocket the Pembroke Welsh Corgi, just south of Pedee, Oregon on 17.5 acres of potential.
+I’m now living with my husband and the namesake of this website: Pocket the Pembroke Welsh Corgi, just south of Pedee, Oregon on 17.5 acres of potential.
 We bought our “farm” in December of 2012 and immediately began writing to-do lists on how to convert a dilapidated 3 thousand square foot home, leaky barn, and scotch broom infested pasture into a productive and self sustainable homestead.

 Thanks so much for reading Pocket Pause.
 I hope you’ll join the ride with me and mine as we get our hands dirty in the Oregon coastal foothills.